Linaria vulgaris Mill.

 Mid-summer to mid-fall (June-October)

-Similar flowers: penstemons and saxifrages also share similar meanings.
+Similar flowers: grevillea juniperinas and penstemons also share similar meanings.

 Transform your space with our curated selection of designer floral throw pillows